JeremyJeanson/MyBlog.netcore/README.md

 ## 2. Installation process
 To use this code follow this steps :
 - Clone this repository.
-- Customize the configuration file (many settings are available in this `appSettings` section)
+- Customize the configuration file (all settings are available via `appsettings.json`)
-- Customize the layout file (many settings are available in this `_Layout.cshtml` section)
+- Customize the layout file (`_Layout.cshtml` View in Shared folder)
-- Customize the CSS (`bundle-layout.scss` file contain colors used by bootstrap 4 theme)
+- Customize the CSS (colors used by bootstrap 4 themes are in `default.scss`, `dark.scss` and `high-contrast.scss`. each file allow to build a standealone theme)
 - Run and enjoy ;)

 ## 3. User creation and credentials